GRAINS-Wheat rebounds 4% as recession jitters abate

 By Tom Polansek

-CHICAGO, July 7 (Reuters) - Chicago Board of Trade wheat futures rose about 4% on Thursday, recovering from a 4-1/2 month low a day earlier, as recession fears in financial markets eased.
+CHICAGO, July 7 (Reuters) - Chicago Board of Trade wheat futures surged 4% on Thursday, recovering from a 4-1/2-month low a day earlier, as recession fears in financial markets eased.

-Corn and soybean futures each climbed 2% to also move away from multi-month lows touched in the previous session.
+Soybean futures climbed 3% and corn rose 2% in their own moves away from multi-month lows touched in the previous session.

 Traders said the markets had become technically oversold following recent declines.
-They continue to face an uncertain supply outlook as war in Ukraine disrupts Black Sea grain exports, while U.S. crops enter crucial summer growth phases.
+They continue to face an uncertain supply outlook as the Ukraine war disrupts Black Sea grain exports, while U.S. crops enter crucial summer growth phases.

 Forecasts for dry weather in the U.S. Midwest through the middle of July, a critical period for corn development, helped support gains, analysts said.